robbert-vdh/nih-plug/README.md

 [![Docs](https://github.com/robbert-vdh/nih-plug/actions/workflows/docs.yml/badge.svg?branch=master)](https://nih-plug.robbertvanderhelm.nl/)

-This is a work in progress API-agnostic audio plugin framework written in Rust to do some experiments with, as well as a small collection of plugins.
+This is a work in progress API-agnostic audio plugin framework written in Rust as well as a small collection of plugins.
 The idea is to have a statefull but simple plugin API that gets rid of as much unnecessary ceremony wherever possible, while also keeping the amount of magic to minimum.
 Since this is not quite meant for general use just yet, the plugin API surface is currently limited to the functionality that I either needed myself or that was requested by others.
 See the [current features](#current-features) section for more information on the project's current status.

-Come join us on the [Rust Audio Discord](https://discord.gg/ykxU3rt4Cb), or check out the [documentation](https://nih-plug.robbertvanderhelm.nl/) (work in progress).
+Come join us on the [Rust Audio Discord](https://discord.gg/ykxU3rt4Cb), or check out the work in progress [documentation](https://nih-plug.robbertvanderhelm.nl/) for some pointers on how to get started.

 ### Table of contents